markjnkim/es_mod/04-Web-APIs/content/lesson-5-persistence.md

 Congratulations on creating our first personal project!
 Projects like this are crucial for our growth as developers, as they provide a low-stakes environment for us to learn new skills and build our portfolio.
 Potential employers like to see this kind of work on portfolios as well, as it shows we actually care about growing our skillset and don't just write code for a paycheck.

-In this last lesson, we added a key feature to Taskinator and leveraged localStorage to save our tasks to our browser.
+In this last lesson, we added a key feature to Taskinator and leveraged localStorage to save our tasks to our browser, but throughout this module, we've learned so much more.
 Let's review some of the things we learned:

+- We were formally introduced to the DOM and how we can access it using methods such as:
+  - `addEventListener()`
+  - `querySelector()`
+  - `createElement()`
+  - `setAttribute()`
+  - `getAttribute()`

+- We learned how to add interactivity with our HTML by adding browser event listeners such as `click`, `submit`, and `change`

+- We learned how to handle events in JavaScript using callback functions

+- We got our hands dirty with the `event` object

+- We used the DOM to both read content from the HTML page and create new content to be added or edited on the page

+- We learned how to use HTML5 data attributes to help us identify our DOM elements so we can interact with them

+- We were introduced to the Drag and Drop Web API and how to use it

 - We revisited the concept of using an array of objects to store our task items in an organized list